ryemislam/single-gpu-passthrough-wiki/6)-Preparation-and-placing-of-ROM-file.md

 EASY WAY

-start windows 10 install GPU-Z
+start windows 10 and install GPU-Z windows 10 can be also a hirensboot pe. https://www.hirensbootcd.org/download/

 ![image](uploads/fc5745a7ff92aa34bf3db2abb7a8b997/image.png)